Curriculum studies: Hidden curriculum

-Similar to above, this curriculum also has non- academic benefits.
-Emergent curriculum is "meant to be culturally responsive and inclusive in nature, so that all children are able to work at their own pace".
-Teachers play the role of "[following] the children's lead, [expanding] on their interests, [providing] meaningful and developmentally appropriate materials, and [promoting] independent learning skills".
-Children take the lead in this curriculum.
+Common core

-A type of curriculum that heavily focuses on "literacy skills and understandings required for college and career readiness in multiple disciplines" is common core curriculum.
+A type of curriculum that heavily focuses on building "literacy skills and understandings required for college and career readiness in multiple disciplines" is the curriculum aligned to common core.
 Common core curriculum has one main goal.
 That goal is to encourage critical thinking by utilizing the questioning strategy.
-Students gain a more advanced understanding of the topic as they have to elaborate on their thoughts.
+Students gain a more advanced understanding of a topic as they have to elaborate on their thoughts.
 Memorization is no longer key.
 This type of curriculum requires instructors to ask the right kind of questions, depending on one's content area, for it to be effective.

 Types of Ela and Social Studies question include: